L. Bruce Archer: Designing hospital equipment

-In 1961 Misha Black was appointed head of industrial design at the Royal College of Art and asked him to lead a research project called Studies in the function and design of non-surgical hospital equipment, being funded by the Nuffield Foundation.
+In 1961 Misha Black was appointed head of industrial design at the Royal College of Art and asked Archer to lead a research project called “Studies in the Function and Design of Non-Surgical Hospital Equipment,” being funded by the Nuffield Foundation.
 Archer returned in the summer of 1962 and, with a small multi-disciplinary team, identified four urgent design problems: a receptacle for soiled dressings, a means of reducing incorrect dispensing of medicines to ward patients, the need for a standard design for hospital beds, and a way to prevent smoke control doors being routinely propped open.
 They presented their report at the end of the first year to the Nuffield Foundation.
 Unfortunately:

 Archer and Black were both stunned.
-Undaunted, Archer took a job at the Eldorado ice cream factory in Southwark, loading ice cream into refrigerated vans every night and working at the College unpaid during the day.
+Undaunted, Archer took a job at the Eldorado ice cream factory in Southwark, loading ice cream into refrigerated vans every night and working at the college unpaid during the day.
 Eventually, commercial funding was found for the soiled dressings receptacle, and in 1963 he gave up his evening job when support was obtained from the King Edward's Hospital Fund for London to study the medicine-dispensing problem.
 A radical solution was devised - a medicine trolley on wheels that could be securely padlocked to a wall when not in use.
 The hospital bed problem was also re-examined.
 The King Edward's Hospital Fund became the King's Fund and was seeking a major exercise to promote its new nationwide role.
 It took on the standardisation of the hospital bed.
 Archer was appointed to a Working Party, and in due course won a contract for a standard specification and a prototype design.
 After widespread consultation, evidence gathering through direct observations, and extensive field trials using mock-ups and test devices, the specification was adopted by the Kings Fund and became a British Standard; a successful prototype was also developed by Kenneth Agnew at the college for a commercial bed manufacturer.
 The hospital bed project has been documented by an historian.
 The fire door problem was solved by the use of electro-magnetic door-holders wired to the fire alarm, which released the doors when the alarm was triggered.
 So solutions to all four of the original projects were delivered.
 In the process, Archer had demonstrated that work study, systems analysis, and ergonomics, were proper tools for use by designers, and that systematic methods were not inimical to creativity in design, but essential contributors to it.